Zeroknights16/AthenaBot-Translation/README.md

 - **File Format**: All files are in `.json` format.
 - **Goal**: Translate the English sentences inside the JSON files while keeping the file structure intact.

+## How to install one of the translation packages?

+Download the latest language pack at the releases tab.
+Unzip the directory and drop it into your "lang" directory of Athena.
+Set "enable_translations" in your common.json file to true and restart.
+If you have any questions please create a ticket.

 ## How to Contribute Using GitHub's Editor